View William Stevens's Obituary on centralmaine.com and share memories

 Bill enjoyed a fulfilled retirement with the love of his life, Lorraine "Peto", who predeceased him in 2011.
 Bill was a member of the American Legion and a past member of the Masons and Elks.

-Bill is survived by eight children, Dennis Stevens (Brenda) of Sidney, grandchildren Samuel Stevens(Julia), Elizabeth Ruark (Robert), great-grandchilden Warren and Zooey; Linda Charrier (Rudy) of Madison, grandchildren Sherry Dubay (Matt), Darrin LaBarge (fiancee Kristen Jankowski), great-grandsons Andrew Hopkins and Darrin LaBarge, Jr.; Michael Stevens (Jenifer) of Mississippi, granddaughter Nicole Alaimo (Dan), great-grandsons Daniel and Anthony.; Ronald Stevens (Laura) of Stockton, Calif., grandson Caleb; Kathleen Deprey (Gary), grandchildren Matthew Deprey (Kristen), Mallory Deprey, and great-granddaughter, Paige Deprey, all of New Britain and Berlin, Conn.
-Leigh Stevens of Kentucky and Michele Stevens of Georgia along with their families.
+Bill is survived by eight children, Dennis Stevens (Brenda) of Sidney, grandchildren Samuel Stevens(Julia), Elizabeth Ruark (Robert), great-grandchilden Warren and Zooey; Linda Charrier (Rudy) of Madison, grandchildren Sherry Dubay (Matt), Darrin LaBarge (fiancee Kristen Jankowski), great-grandsons Andrew Hopkins and Darrin LaBarge, Jr.; Michael Stevens (Jenifer) of Mississippi, granddaughter Nicole Alaimo (Dan), great-grandsons Daniel and Anthony.; Ronald Stevens (Laura) of Stockton, Calif., grandson Caleb; Kathleen Deprey (Gary), grandchildren Matthew Deprey (Kristen), Mallory Deprey, and great-granddaughter, Paige Deprey, all of New Britain and Berlin, Conn.; Sharon Labin of Madison, with whom he made his home; Leigh Stevens of Kentucky and Michele Stevens of Georgia along with their families.
 Bill also leaves two brothers, Richard Smith of California and David Smith of Jay, Maine.

 Besides his wife, Lorraine "Peto", Bill was predeceased by is parents; three brothers, Everett Stevens, Clifton Stevens and Wesley Smith.